-DRCOG evaluates TIP applications using the process and methodology adopted in Step 1.
+DRCOG evaluates TIP applications using the process and methodology adopted in step 1.
 The Transportation Advisory Committee reviews the evaluations; a work group or ad hoc committee may be convened to assist.
-TIP applicants, and DRCOG and either CDOT or RTD (depending on project type) may hold peer reviews of certain projects to better understand scope, cost and schedule implications.
-DRCOG typically produces a validated scoring/ranking of eligible submitted projects, by project type, for consideration by the transportation committees, the public and the DRCOG Board.
+TIP applicants, DRCOG and CDOT or RTD may hold "peer reviews" of certain projects to better understand scope, cost, and schedule implications.
+DRCOG typically produces a validated scoring/ranking of eligible submitted projects, by project type, for consideration by the transportation committees, the public, and the DRCOG Board.

-The nature of the final selection process varies from one TIP cycle to the next, but the specific process defined in Step 1 is carried forward.
-Typically, transportation committees review the ranked lists of projects; work groups or ad hoc committees assist in crafting options as to the best mix of projects; and other factors are considered.
-An interagency review phase allows the MPA partners to share their tentative selections with each other (along with proposed, but not selected, projects) for review and comment on synergistic and multimodal opportunities and implementation conflicts.
+The exact nature of the final selection process varies from one TIP cycle to the next, but the specific process defined in step 1 is carried forward.
+Typically, transportation committees review the ranked lists of projects, work groups or ad hoc committees assist in crafting options as to the best "mix" of projects, and other factors are considered.
+An interagency review phase allows the MPA partners to share their tentative selections with each other (along with projects proposed but not selected) for review and comment on synergistic and multi-modal opportunities and implementation conflicts.